-Where you live can have a huge impact on your ability to save and spend, as well as your lifestyle.
-There are many reasons to choose a place to live.
-Cost, weather, demographics, crime, recent growth, school performance, and proximity to work may affect your choice on which neighborhood is best for you.
+Where you live can have a huge impact on your ability to save and spend as well as your personal lifestyle.
+There are many reasons to choose a specific place to live.
+Cost, weather, demographics, crime, recent growth, school performance, and proximity to work may all impact your choice on which neighborhood is best for you.

-Living in an urban center can be great if you enjoy the hustle and bustle and want to be close to the action and new possibilities.
-Check out some financial, cultural and lifestyle benefits of living in the city.
+Living in an urban center can be great if you enjoy the hustle and bustle of the city or want to be close to action and new possibilities.
+Check out some financial, cultural, and lifestyle benefits of living in the city below.

 1. Public Transportation & Walkability